tidyverse/tidyverse.org/content/packages.md

 In addition to [purrr](http://purrr.tidyverse.org), which provides very consistent and natural methods for iterating on R objects, there are three tidyverse packages that help with general programming challenges:

-* [rlang](http://rlang.r-lib.org/) provides tools to work with core language features of R and the tidyverse

 * [magrittr](http://magrittr.tidyverse.org) provides the pipe, `%>%` used
   throughout the tidyverse.
 It also provide a number of more specialised piping operators (like `%$%` and `%<>%`) that can be useful in other places.